3 get Nobel Medicine prize for learning how cells use oxygen

 Last year, James Allison of the United States and Tasuku Honjo of Japan won the 2018 Nobel Prize for Medicine for their work in immunotherapy, activating the body’s natural defense system to fight tumors.

 Monday’s announcement kicked off this year’s Nobel Prizes.
-The Nobel Physics prize is handed out Tuesday, followed by the chemistry prize on Wednesday.
-This year’s double-header Literature Prizes — one each for 2018 and 2019 — will be awarded Thursday and the Peace Prize will be announced on Friday.
+The physics prize will be handed out Tuesday, followed by the chemistry prize on Wednesday.
+This year there is a double-header for the Nobel Literature Prize — one each for 2018 and 2019 — which will be awarded Thursday.
+The Peace Prize will be announced on Friday.

 The 2018 Nobel Literature prize was suspended after a sex abuse scandal rocked the Swedish Academy, the body that awards the literature prizes, so they are awarding two prizes this year.

-The economics prize — officially known as the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel — wasn’t created by Nobel, but by Riksbanken, Sweden’s central bank, in 1968.
-The Royal Swedish Academy of Sciences selects that winner.
+The economics prize will be awarded next Monday.
+Officially known as the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel, it wasn’t created by Nobel, but by Riksbanken, Sweden’s central bank, in 1968.

 The laureates will receive their awards at elegant ceremonies in Stockholm and Oslo on Dec.
 10 — the anniversary of Nobel’s death in 1896.